JoaoVitorOtavio/SequelizeStudy/README.md

 # SequelizeStudy
 its a tutorial from rocketseat -> https://blog.rocketseat.com.br/nodejs-express-sequelize/

-1 --> Create a project with "npm init -y"
+1 --> Create a project with

+         npm init -y

 2 --> install dependencies